 One good question concerning the testing of grig was how to specify the device name, i.e. /dev/ttyUSB0 in Linux.
 The device name of the use2serial adapter was COM7 and I simply specified -r COM7 on the command line: It worked!

 I also created a grig.ico based on the Linux icon.
 I simply copied the method used in gretl for this.
 It gets automatically embedded into the EXE 🙂

 Although grig was working fine, the Gtk+ theme didn’t really look like the gtk-wimp I have used for gpredict.
-I found out that it was missing from the dist, but hey wait… checking on the web page I learned that gtk-wimp is now inclluded in Gtk+ under the name MS-Windows.
-Ok, so I transfered it but still no luck.
+I found out that it was missing from the dist, but hey wait… checking on the web page I learned that gtk-wimp is now included in Gtk+ under the name MS-Windows.
+Ok, so I transferred it but still no luck.
 Grig kept on using the Raleigh or whatever theme.
 So I simply decided to copy the MS-Windows gtkrc over to the Raleigh directory and exclude all other gtkrc files.
-Grig now looked as a normal windows application.
+Grig now looked like a normal windows application.

 I packaged up the dist and released it on SourceForge.
 Tomorrow, the adventure will continue with gpredict.